 So, back to contest and reading fees, and why.
 Poetry’s not very profitable.
 Neither is fly fishing, but people do both out of a love for the thing.
 Since they know they’re not going to make much or anything selling a book (usually), publishers will try to bring in some of the money up front in the form contest or reading fees which then go toward paying the contest prize, and paying the editors and production costs.
 Without those fees, as painful as they are for both sides, many good publishers couldn’t stay in business and many books wouldn’t exist.
 Because poetry publishers rarely give advances anymore, the contest model can be better for poets than a straight-forward royalty arrangement, because what good are royalties if you’re mostly selling the books yourself.
 Of course that will vary depending on the publisher, the poet, the book and what you want or expect out of the process.

 Let’s say the typical contest prize is $1,000 (some pay out more, few pay out less).
 I looked at my last three books and saw that I averaged 12 submissions for each one, at about $28 for each submission.
-That’s $336 spent getting each book published.
+That’s $336 spent getting each book published (update–I’ve way exceeded that for my 5th, still-unpublished manuscript).
 Some of those fees give you the winning book or a subscription to a journal, so they’re not all just lost money.
-But still, I figure I have to budget at least that much for my next book.
+But still, I figure I have to budget at least that much for my next book (see update note above).
 Let’s say I win one that pays me $1,000 (my last one paid more—Yay! but play along anyway) plus 20 author copies.
 Of course I’m going to want more than 20, so I pay the author accommodation price, which tends to be fifty or sixty percent of the cover.
 Let’s say the book costs $16, so my price will be $8 a copy.
 Pretend I buy 100 copies because I plan to do a lot of readings.
 That’s $800, plus the $336 I would have spent in contest fees, and I’m already $136 in the hole by the time I’ve signed the contract.

 But I’ve got my book (Yay again!) and 120 copies to sell.
 Of course I have to give some to family and a few friends.
 Let’s say I give out 25.
 Then there are review copies.
 Maybe the publisher sends out some, maybe not.
 I’ll add another 5.
 Now I’ve only got 90 copies of the book left and haven’t sold a thing.
 How about readings—hopefully I’ve set up a lot.